AbinashChetia/product-landing-page-fcc/README.md

-# product-landing-page-fcc
+# Product Landing Page
-A simple product landing page in HTML and CSS
+This is a simple product landing page written in HTML and CSS as a project for Freecodecamp's Responsive Web Design Certification.